99-Daniele/Robotics/Report_FirstProject.md

           RPM = (current_ticks - past_ticks) * 2 * pi / (N * T * deltaTime)

-        and than saved the current ticks as the past ones (old_ticks) to be used in the next iteration.
+        and then saved the current ticks as the past ones (old_ticks) to be used in the next iteration.

         Then it computes the robot speed: